leocavalcante/aws-lambda-swoole-runtime/README.md

-# aws-lambda-swoole-runtime
-A Swoole runtime for AWS Lambda
+# Swoole Runtime for AWS Lambda